Study Abroad Scholarships

 Awards of up to $5,000 to support U.S. citizen undergraduate receiving Federal Pell Grant funding.
 Students studying in Critical Need Language may receive a $3,000 supplement for a total possible award of $8,000.
 Applicants must be studying abroad for at least 4 weeks.

-Application Deadline: Students studying abroad in Spring 2015 have until October 7, 2014.
-For summer study abroad programs, deadlines are typically in March.
+Application Deadline: Students studying abroad in spring have until October 7.
+For summer & fall study abroad programs, the deadline is March 3.

 Boren Scholarships & Fellowships